Proto-Indo-European verbs: Germanic

-The merger of perfective and imperfective verbs brought root verbs in competition with characterised verbs, and the latter were generally lost.
-Consequently, Germanic has no trace of the s-suffix perfectives, and very few characterised primary imperfectives; by far the most primary verbs were simple root verbs.
+The merger of perfective and imperfective verbs brought root verbs in competition with characterized verbs, and the latter were generally lost.
+Consequently, Germanic has no trace of the s-suffix perfectives, and very few characterized primary imperfectives; by far the most primary verbs were simple root verbs.
 Some imperfectives with the ye-suffix survived into Proto-Germanic, as did one nasal-infix verb (*standaną "to stand" ~ *stōþ), but these were irregular relics.
-Other characterised presents were preserved only as relic formations and generally got converted to other verbal formations.
+Other characterized presents were preserved only as relic formations and generally got converted to other verbal formations.
 For example, the present *pr̥skéti "to ask, to question" was preserved as Germanic *furskōną, which was no longer a simple thematic verb, but had been extended with the class 2 weak suffix -ō-.

 Stative verbs became the "past tense" or "preterite tense" in Germanic, and new statives were generally formed to accompany the primary eventives, forming a single paradigm.
 A dozen or so primary statives survived, in the form of the "preterite-present verbs".
 These retained their stative (in Germanic, past or preterite) inflection, but did not have a past-tense meaning.
 The past tense ("imperfect") of the eventive verbs was entirely lost, having become redundant in function to the old statives.
 Only one single eventive past survives, namely of *dōną: *dedǭ, *dedē, from the past reduplicated imperfective *dʰédʰeh₁m̥, *dʰédʰeh₁t.

 Secondary eventives (causatives, denominatives etc.) did not have any corresponding stative in PIE and did not acquire one in Germanic.
 Instead, an entirely novel formation, the so-called "dental past", was formed to them (e.g. *satjaną "to set" ~ *satidē).
 Thus, a clear distinction arose between "strong verbs" or primary verbs, which had a past tense originating from the statives, and "weak verbs" or secondary verbs, whose past tense used the new dental suffix.
 The original primary statives (preterite-presents) also used the dental suffix, and a few primary ye-suffix presents also came to use the weak past rather than the strong past, such as *wurkijaną "to work" ~ *wurhtē and *þunkijaną "to think, to consider" ~ *þunhtē.
 However, these verbs, having no secondary derivational suffix, attached the dental suffix directly to the root with no intervening vowel, causing irregular changes through the Germanic spirant law.
 Ending-wise, the strong and weak pasts converged on each other; the weak past used descendants of the secondary eventive endings, while the strong past preserved the stative endings only in the singular, and used secondary eventive endings in the dual and plural.